 Years have passed since Anna’s diagnosis.
 Thanks to the work of advocates and researchers, doctors now know more about Dravet syndrome.
 Children get diagnosed younger and find helpful treatments sooner, and I pray that is leading to better outcomes.
-But still children with Dravet syndrome suffer with disabilities, some die, and families live with anxiety and fear caused by unpredictable and uncontrolled seizures.
+But still children with Dravet syndrome suffer with disabilities.
+Still I sit at my computer and cry after reading about yet another young life lost to this catastrophic epilepsy.
+Still families live with anxiety and fear caused by unpredictable and uncontrolled seizures.
 Much work is left to do.

 While questions and difficulties remain, I am thankful for a diagnosis.
 It has helped me to be more focused as our family faces its challenges.
 It has also helped me to be more understanding so that at times like that water-dappled spring morning I can find joy in a giggling, pajama-clad girl cleaning the house with a garden hose.

 Photo courtesy of Pixabay